-And if you need an energy boost after the Mozart museums and Mozart shopping, there are the chocolate balls named Mozartkugeln.
+And if you need an energy boost after the Mozart museums and Mozart shopping, there are the even chocolate balls named Mozartkugeln.

 Then there are Mozart cd’s, umbrellas, music boxes, fridge magnets, postcards, perfumes, watches and jewellery, pencils, dolls, t-shirts, books.
 The list goes on.
 The astonishing thing is, that the supply of all things Mozart is equally balanced by the demand.
 Everyone buys something Mozart related while in Salzburg.